Skip to content

 Checkpoint Filename When is it saved?

-ckpt_best.pth Each time we reach a new best metric_to_watch when perfroming validation.
+ckpt_best.pth Each time we reach a new best metric_to_watch when performing validation.

 ckpt_latest.pth At the end of every epoch, constantly overriding.